Last updated on: 12/7/2020 | Author: ProCon.org

 Pro 1

-Moulon continued, explaining, “What’s cool about psychometrics is that it will flag stuff that a human would never be able to notice.
+Frequently states or local jurisdictions employ psychometricians to ensure tests are fair across populations of students.
+Mark Moulon, CEO at Pythias Consulting and psychometrician, offers an example: “What’s cool about psychometrics is that it will flag stuff that a human would never be able to notice.
 I remember a science test that had been developed in California and it asked about earthquakes.
 But the question was later used in a test that was administered in New England.
 When you try to analyze the New England kids with the California kids, you would get a differential item functioning flag because the California kids were all over the subject of earthquakes, and the kids in Vermont had no idea about earthquakes.”
 [57]

 With problematic questions removed, or adapted for different populations of students, standardized tests offer the best objective measure of what students have learned.
 Taking that information, schools can determine areas for improvement.
-As Bryan Nixon, former Head of School at private school Whitby, noted, “When we receive standardized test data at Whitby, we use it to evaluate the effectiveness of our education program.
+As Bryan Nixon, former Head of School, noted, “When we receive standardized test data at Whitby, we use it to evaluate the effectiveness of our education program.
 We view standardized testing data as not only another set of data points to assess student performance, but also as a means to help us reflect on our curriculum.
 When we look at Whitby’s assessment data, we can compare our students to their peers at other schools to determine what we’re doing well within our educational continuum and where we need to invest more time and resources.”
 [58]

 Read More